emik11/TheDocumentation/docs/Scripting/Python/Python Automation/SSH Login Brute Forcing.md

 ---

-This script uses the `pwn` and `paramiko` modules to perform an SSH login brute-force attack.
+This script uses the `pwntools` and `paramiko` modules to perform an SSH login brute-force attack.
 ```py linenums="1"
 from pwn import *
 import paramiko